Jahia/provisioning-tutorials/README.md

 Each folder in this repository contains all the necessary elements to start a Jahia environment following different use cases.

 These examples serves as proof-of-principles and are not meant at being used "as-is" for production environment.
-You will find useful piece of information that can later be adapted to your use case.

 | Tutorial | Description |
 | --- | --- |